Xilinx/RFSoC-PYNQ/docs/accessories.md

 #### Micro USB (2.0) cable

-The RFSoC 2x2 and 4x2 both have a Micro USB UART/JTAG port.
+The RFSoC4x2 has a Micro USB UART/JTAG port.
 A standard Micro USB (2.0) micro B cable is optional and can be connected to this port.
 You can use this if you need to access a serial terminal on the UART.
 You can also use JTAG on this cable/port to connect to the board from Vivado to download a bitstream, or for JTAG debug.

 ### Ethernet cable